“Oh my god! SOMEONE HAS BEEN IN OUR ROOM! The shades are down! The sheets are pulled back! THEY LEFT THEIR CANDY NEXT TO OUR BED!”

 To learn more about the awesomeness that is Old Québec, see this post.

 Château Frontenac offers all of the typical (21st century) hotel amenities…

 - Bars and restaurants on site

 - Fitness area

 - Hallways that resemble scenes from The Shining and a friend that reminds you of that fact

-…but what made this hotel unique were the endless ways the staff made me feel like they actually gave a shit about my presence.
+…but what made this hotel unique were the endless ways the staff made me feel like they actually gave a damn about my presence.
 Fairmont Hotels is an international hotel brand with god knows how many guests at any given moment yet they still managed to respond to all of my social media posts, call me by name (after the ‘Madame’ of course, they’re not animals), and for the love of travel the toiletries had my name on them!
 That’s just something you don’t get at the Best Value otel (the ‘M’ fell off).
 It’s amazing what some polite, unsolicited Instagram comments can do for your cause.
 Take note, world peace.

 As previously mentioned, I do possess the unheard of ability to carry my own luggage.
 I can park my own car (parallel even!).
 I can run my own website.
 I can identify any number of woodland creatures by both their tracks and what their poop looks like.
 I can even open my own champagne bottle.
 I’m an independent woman damn it.

 However, do I actually need to do all of these things for myself?
 Well, most of the time, yes.
 I’m stubborn, a control freak to the highest degree, and someone needs to decipher the bears from the raccoons.
 BUT, is a weekend of pure hotel gluttony perfectly acceptable now and then?
 That, too, is a big, fat, maple-covered YES.
 This is something I know now.
 Do people travel like this all the time?
 And who are these people?
 Cracker Jack inventors?
 Sadistic heart surgeons?
 I think it’s time to change majors.